sbseltzer/game-design-evaluations/13-the-day-the-laughter-stopped.md

 ## Bad
 1. It confronts a difficult topic head on.
 This can be harmful to the developer, players, and the visibility of the game, but I guess that's not really the point.
 It is critically acclaimed and won multiple awards, so this was a success, but it easily could have drawn fire.
-2. I don't even know what to say here, this game is so simple in it's design and it's hard to come up with faults.
+2. Some minor spelling mistakes (easy to miss though).
+Could benefit from a proof-read.
-3.
+3. I don't even know what to say here.
+This game is so simple in it's design.
+It's hard to come up with faults.
+I'll modify this later if I come up with anything.

 ## Steal